David-Eriksson/SubLab/Code/README.md

 In each of those folders there are the TODO, DONE, Running folder, and a folder for each session.
 Each script looks in the respective TODO folder for which sessions that has to be done.

 For the ReconstructionTraining and ReconstructionComplete there is a also TODO folder for each session.
-This TODO folder contains which is the next epoch for each reconstructed neuron.
+This TODO folder contains which is the next epoch for each neuron.